adrianbstewart/appsec-task1/README.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-Task 1: A vuln found in a scan, remediated and a direct link sent to a scan manager
-Profanity: Fuck it!

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for